bulletmark/encfsui/README.md

     If target already mounted then it will be unmounted instead.

     Options:
-    -n (don't use gui, just run in command line)
     -i <mins> specify idle timeout mins
     -p (make public mount, can only be done by root) -o (don't open target dir in gui mode)